 Common part-time jobs for international students include customer service associate, retail assistant, café or restaurant server, cashier, office assistant, library assistant, food delivery worker, and dog walker.
 Wages usually start from provincial minimum wage, typically around CAD 15–18 per hour, depending on location and role.

-International students can work up to 24 hours per week off-campus during academic sessions and full-time during scheduled breaks such as summer or winter holidays, as long as they maintain full-time student status.
+International students in Canada can currently work up to 24 hours per week off-campus during academic sessions.
+This limit was restored in November 2024 after the temporary unlimited work-hours policy introduced during COVID ended.
+Students may also work full-time during scheduled breaks such as summer or winter holidays, as long as they maintain full-time student status.

 Yes.
 After graduation, eligible students can apply for a Post-Graduation Work Permit (PGWP), which allows them to gain Canadian work experience.
-This experience can help increase points under Canada’s immigration programs, such as Express Entry, and may lead to permanent residency.
+Since updates introduced in late 2024, PGWP eligibility may depend on the program and whether it aligns with Canada’s labour market needs.
+This experience can help increase points under immigration programs such as Express Entry and may lead to permanent residency.

 Internship or co-op opportunities depend on your academic program.
 If work experience is a mandatory part of your course, you can apply for a co-op work permit.
 To be eligible, you must hold a valid study permit, receive a confirmation letter from your institution, and ensure the co-op placement accounts for 50% or less of your total program duration.